You’d call it lost but that’s such an ugly word. Lost. What you are, where you are.

-No. You were surprised when your map apps showed you this back way down the mountain.
+No. You were surprised when your map app showed you this back way down the mountain.
 Scenic route for sunset, yes!
-And a gradual re-entry to hustle bustle after your week of solitude at Ma-and-Pa spa.
-Low rent but impeccably clean.
+And a gradual re–entry to hustle bustle after your week of solitude at Ma–and–Pa spa.
+Cheap yet impeccably clean.
 You’d needed both.

-Was there anything more slimy than an ex- who acted as though you.
+Is there anything more slimy than an ex– who takes your.

-Reflectors snake down the road.
+Orange reflectors snake along the road.
 You assume they mark the center.
-So dark, you can’t see the edge of your lane, much less across the road.
-Rectangular pyramids.
-Pyramidular rectangles.

-Orange, bright, flashing, glinting.
+So dark, you can’t see the edges.
+Orange, bright, orange, flashing, orange, glinting.
 Hypnotic.
-Nothing else to watch, but.
-Watching them.

 Thunk thunk swerve.
 You veer.
 You overcorrect.
+You slow.

 Note to self.
 Barreling forward doesn’t always get us there.

 The reflectors give you hope.
-This is a known road with documented cars, else why the reflectors to keep cars in their lanes.
-Plurals.
-Cars.
-Lanes.
+This must be a known road with documented cars, else why the reflectors to keep cars in their lanes?
+Plurals: cars, lanes.

 The reflectors give you pause.
-So many miles of reflectors.
-Come to notice it, asphalt well maintained and graded to gently slope away from the orange lozenges.
-No expense spared to keep drivers from head-ons?
-How many such collisions did it take to justify that expense?
+So many miles of orange lozenges.
+All to keep drivers from head–ons?
+How many collisions did it take to justify that expense?

 No one would drive here without headlights, right?
 No, you won’t remember that Criminal Minds episode.
 Anyway, those killers preyed by moonlight.

 No moonlight here.
-Branches scrape the roof, back windshield, trunk.
+Branches scrape the roof, windows, trunk.
 A shuddering thud swerves your back end.
 Did that just happen?
-Did some massive tree collapse and smash the highway, a split second after you passed?
+Did a kamikaze oak smash the asphalt, a split second after you passed?

-This way.
-Is this the route the map apps sent you on, before you lost service and blinded them?
+Is this the route your map app found, before you lost service and blinded it?
 Or was there a fork you failed to notice?